Valota/my-content-api/edit.md

 ## `POST /edit` Edit a message
 Edit a message.
+Only edits the fields that you supply.
 You cannot change media.
-Please send a new post if you want to use new media.
+Please send a new post if you want to use a new media.
 ### Hash
 >sha256("api_secret" + "message_id");